 Who abuses children?

-The purpose of this Resource Sheet is to provide an overview of the evidence available regarding those who abuse children.
+The purpose of this fact sheet is to provide an overview of the evidence available regarding those who abuse children.
 Identifying common trends from research can help to dispel certain myths and/or beliefs regarding perpetrators of child abuse and neglect.
 Having a better understanding of those who abuse children may also help to develop more effective prevention strategies for reducing the incidence of child maltreatment.

 Defining child abuse and neglect

-For a more detailed discussion on issues relating to the definition of child abuse and neglect see What is Child Abuse and Neglect (NCPC Resource Sheet).
+For a more detailed discussion on issues relating to the definition of child abuse and neglect see What is Child Abuse and Neglect.

-On top of the research limitations mentioned above, evidence suggests that a considerable amount of abuse and neglect goes undisclosed, making it even more difficult to develop an accurate picture of those who may abuse or neglect children (Bromfield & Horsfall, 2010; Lievore, 2004).
+On top of the research limitations mentioned above, evidence suggests that a considerable amount of abuse and neglect goes undisclosed, making it even more difficult to develop an accurate picture of those who may abuse or neglect children (CFCA, 2013; Lievore, 2004).

 Key message: Evidence suggests that a considerable amount of abuse and neglect goes undisclosed, making it difficult to develop an accurate picture of who may abuse or neglect children.

-Although child abuse and neglect rarely occurs in isolation and many children may experience chronic and multiple types of abuse and neglect (Higgins & McCabe, 2001), research data regarding perpetrators of child abuse and neglect tend to isolate incidents into one form of abuse.
+Although child abuse and neglect rarely occurs in isolation, and many children may experience chronic and multiple types of abuse and neglect (Higgins & McCabe, 2001; Price-Robertson, Rush, Wall, & Higgins, 2013), research data regarding perpetrators of child abuse and neglect tend to isolate incidents into one form of abuse.
 Therefore, in this section we discuss the evidence on adults who abuse children for each form of abuse and neglect.

 Key message: From the evidence available, it is clear that with the exception of child sexual abuse, children are most likely to be abused or neglected by parents and/or caregivers.